Moving the Protected Person, and Dealing with Emergencies

 Moving Out of Nevada

-If the judge approves the request to move, the guardian will have to file for guardianship in the new state after moving.
+If the judge approves the move, the guardian will have to file for guardianship in the new state after moving.
 This is usually called "Registering a Guardianship Order" (check with the new state's court to see if there are forms and instructions to help you with this).
 After filing the case in the new state, the guardian must submit proof to the Nevada court that the guardianship case was successfully filed.

-Moving Into Nevada
+Moving Into Nevada from Another State

 If you were appointed the guardian (or conservator) in another state and obtained that court's permission to move with the protected person to Nevada, the other court probably required you to file your guardianship papers in Nevada.
 This is called "transferring" the guardianship to Nevada so that all future issues can be handled by a Nevada court.